JhunterRN/Rock_Paper_Scissors/pseudocode.md

     >Create function that accepts said input string including only "rock", "Paper", or "scissors" are case insensitive as values.
     >Assign resulted value to a variable (Human Choice)

-Create a scoring system that incrementally increases based upon who wins a game that you will program later:
-    >Create score variables for comupter and human and initialize at 0 -If Computer wins increment score +1
+Create score variables for comupter and human and initialize at 0
-        -If Human wins increment score +1

 Create logic to play a round of rock, paper, scissors utilizing variables:
     >Create function that accepts the human, and computer choices as parameters (Probably a switch statement?)